 In 2003 he became a CNRS Scientist and joined the Institute of Fundamental Electronics (now the C2N) at the University Paris-Sud in Orsay.
 Four years later, he returned to the CNRS/Thales lab to develop research lines on oxides for electronics and spintronics.
 In 2014, he was promoted to CNRS Research Director.

 He is the recipient of the EU40 prize of the European Materials Research Society (2013), a fellow of the APS and the laureate of an ERC Consolidator Grant “MINT” (2014) to expore the physics of new electronic phases appearing at oxide interfaces.
 In 2017, Bibes received the Descartes-Huygens award of the French Academy of Science and the Royal Academy of the Netherlands, and in 2018 the Friedrich-Wilhelm Bessel award of the Alexander von Humboldt Foundation.
-In 2019, he was awarded an ERC Advanced Grant “FRESCO” to explore spin-charge interconversion in spin-orbitronics architectures based on ferroelectric materials.
+In 2019, he was awarded an ERC Advanced Grant “FRESCO” to explore spin-charge interconversion in spin-orbitronics architectures based on ferroelectric materials and in 2023 the ERC Proof-of-Concept “UPLIFT” was also granted.
+In 2022, Manuel Bibes and Agnès Barthélémy received the EuroPhysics prize (together with R. Ramesh and N. Spaldin) in recognition of their fundamental contributions to the physics and applications of multiferroic and magnetoelectric materials.

 Bibes has been listed as a Highly Cited Researcher by Clarivate Analytics since 2018.

 Phone : +33-1-6941-5849